LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

-To avoid having to define :ref:`methods_message_tokens_2` grammar rules for translating each and every debug message, Logtalk provides default tokenization for five *meta-messages* that cover the most common cases:
+To avoid having to define :ref:`methods_message_tokens_2` grammar rules for translating each and every debug message, Logtalk provides default tokenization for seven *meta-messages* that cover the most common cases:

 ``@Message``
    By default, the message is printed as passed to the ``write/1``